Why and How to Lime a Lawn

 Pennington Fast Acting Lime Soil Amendment, 6 lb

+A lime for grass that increases the pH the same amount as pure calcium carbonate is considered to have a ‘calcium carbonate equivalent’ (CCE) of 100 percent.
 If your lime product does not have a CCE of 100 percent, then you’ll need to adjust the amount you apply.
 The CCE is displayed on the lime packaging as a percentage.

-(25 lbs per 1,000 square feet / 90 CCE) X 100 = 27.8 lbs per 1,000 square feet of actual liming material.
+(25 lbs. per 1,000 square feet / 90 CCE) X 100 = 27.8 lbs. per 1,000 square feet of actual liming material.

-Take Note: Never apply more than 50 lbs of liming material per 1,000 square feet in a single application.
+Pro tip: Homeowners should never apply more than 50 lbs of liming material per 1,000 square feet in a single application.
 If the soil test recommends more than 50 lbs or your calculated adjustment is above 50 lbs, apply half of the amount in spring and the other half in fall.

 Step 3: Choose Your Spreader

-Photo Credit: NoviceGardener / Youtube
+Photo Credit: Shuterstock

-If you’re applying pulverized lime with fine particles, there are disadvantages to both a drop spreader and a broadcast spreader, so you’ll need to figure out which one works best for you.
+If you’re applying pulverized lime with fine particles, there are disadvantages to both a drop spreader and a broadcast spreader, so you’ll need to figure out which works best for you.

-The PennState Extension warns that finely ground, pulverized lime can clog the spreader outlets and recommends using a broadcast spreader as long as you frequently stir the hopper.
-On the other hand, the University of Arkansas Cooperative Extension recommends spreading pulverized lime with a drop spreader instead of a broadcast spreader.
+• The PennState Extension warns that finely ground, pulverized lime can clog the spreader outlets and recommends using a broadcast spreader as long as you frequently stir the hopper.

 Step 4: Dethatch and Aerate (If Needed)